-We analyze sovereign risk by applying our criteria "Incorporating Sovereign Risk In Rating Structured Finance Securities: Methodology And Assumptions," published on Jan.
+We analyze sovereign risk by applying our criteria "Incorporating Sovereign Risk In Rating Structured Finance Securities: Methodology And Assumptions," Jan.
 30, 2019.
 Given our unsolicited long-term 'AAA' sovereign credit rating on Denmark, this risk does not constrain our ratings on the capital center S mortgage covered bonds.

-Environmental, Social, And Governance (ESG)
+Environmental, Social, And Governance

-Environmental and social credit factors are a neutral consideration in our credit rating analysis of Realkredit Danmark's capital center S mortgage covered bonds.
-Governance factors are a moderately negative consideration in our credit rating analysis of these mortgage covered bonds.
-We consider Danish match-funded structures to mitigate liquidity risk and significantly lower the overcollateralization required to maintain the current ratings on the covered bonds.
-However, governance factors are a negative consideration in our rating analysis of Danske Bank, Realkredit Danmark's parent bank.
-Furthermore, the issuer is not committed to maintain a minimum overcollateralization level for the program, which introduces the risk of the bonds' credit enhancement decreasing to levels that are not commensurate with the current rating.
-Therefore, we reduce the maximum collateral-based uplift by one notch to account for this risk.
+We view Realkredit Danmark Capital Centre S's exposure to environmental, social and governance factors as a neutral consideration.
+We consider the Danish match-funded structures to mitigate liquidity risk and significantly lower the overcollateralization required to maintain the current covered bond ratings.
+Governance factors now are a neutral consideration in our ICR analysis of Danske Bank, Realkredit Danmark's parent bank.
+The issuer does not commit to maintain a minimum overcollateralization level in the program, which could decrease the credit enhancement levels that are not commensurate with the current rating.
+We believe the significantly lower overcollateralization commensurate with the rating due to match funding mitigates some of the risks caused by the lack of a committed overcollateralization.